xrtlab/clovr/README.md

 ## Setup

+1. Install OBS from a trusted source [LINK TO GITHUB][WEBSITE]
+    a.
+Install this application first to be able to record videos
+2. Download and unpackage CLOVR in a known location
+3. Start SteamVR.
+    a.
+If on the Occulus platform, connect your Occulus, connect to Occulus Rift, and start SteamVR
+4. Start CLOVR, record a test recording to confirm and setup/apply settings to OBS.
+5. If there is an OBS recoring error, open OBS and confirm the following:
+    a.
+Profile set is: CLEVER_OpenVR_OBS_Capture
+    b.
+Scene Collection set is: Video-and-Microphone-VR-Capture
+6. You should be ready to record any application!

-Please take a look at the following video for setting up CLOVR.
+Please take a look at our installation videos to view a more verbose and step by step explanation on the installation process.

-[Super special video]

 ## Example Datasets (One-Shot Datasets)

 We have included recordings from different applications to provide a diverse level of data that researchers can immediately use to test their CSV loading.
+Please look at this repository to locate the datasets at: https://doi.org/10.5281/zenodo.10499190

+## Questionnaires

+By default we in clude 4 premade questionnaires.
+These are:

+- Game engagement questionnaire (GEQ)
+- Spatial presence experience scale (SPES)
+- Simulator Sickness Questionnaire (SSQ)
+- Preliminary Embodiment Short Questionnaire (PESQ)

+Users are encouraged to develop additional Likert questionnaires using the template format we provide.

 ## User Manual

 The user manual for CLOVR can be downloaded in this repository.
 It is reccomended to look at the video below for a quick start version.

 [Video]

+There is also a written user manual found in the /Documentation folder in this repository.

 ## Referencing CLOVR